Until I got in to the business of making music I never truly understood: What is a music producer?

 “A Music Producer is the visionary who steers a piece of music in a particular creative direction.
 They can hear the finished product before it’s been recorded.”

 The quality of the music producer is not only in their vision but also their ability to realise it.
-As well as being the visionary, producers are specialized project managers with knowledge of the whole music making process.
-Producers turn musical ideas in to actual pieces of music.
+Music Producers are specialized project managers with knowledge of the entire music making process.
+We turn musical ideas in to actual pieces of music.

 For example, Lady Gaga spent years writing and performing her songs at a piano.
 Her producer, RedOne, translated those piano and vocal tracks in to the polished electro/pop productions that we hear on the radio.